 Located on the City Island within Ayutthaya Historical Park and situated south of Wat Phra Sri Sanphet and the Grand Palace, Wat Phra Mongkol Bophit is famous for its housing of the 15th century Plhra Mongkol Bophit, the "Buddha of the Holy and Supremely Auspicious Reverence", Thailand's largest seated bronze Buddha with its 12.5 meters height (excluding the pedestal).

 It is interesting to know that after the collapse of Wat Phra Mongkol Bophit made by invasive Panamanians in 1767, the Buddha, actually, had been sitting under the open sky for 200 years.
-In the mid 1950s, the Prime Minister of Myanmar gave a donation for the renovation of the temple.
-The restoration was completed in 1957 in the same style of the former one and is large enough to house the giant Buddha.
+In the mid-1950s, the Prime Minister of Myanmar gave a donation for the renovation of the temple.
+The restoration was completed in 1957 in the same style as the former one and is large enough to house the giant Buddha.
 In celebration of the 60th birthday of H.M.
 Queen Sirikit in 1922, the statue was entirely covered with gold leaf, which gave its current splendid look.

-Right in the front of the sanctuary there are elephant rides available for those who fancy a try.
-Along the way you'll also find yummy local snack booths.
+Right in the front of the sanctuary, there are elephant rides available for those who fancy a try.
+Along the way, you'll also find yummy local snack booths.
 If you are seeking some fun holiday that includes Wat Phra Mongkol Bophit, this 4-Day Bangkok Tour with Ayutthaya suits you well.

 It's suggested take a complete tour of Ayutthaya by visiting other beautiful temples as well: Wat Chai Wattanaram, Wat Phra Mahathat, Wat Phra Si Sanphet, and Wat Ratburana.